ai4energy/OptControl.jl/README.md

 * Differential Equations Problems(DEP)
 * Optimzation Problems(OP)

-DEP can solved by [DifferentialEquations.jl](https://diffeq.sciml.ai/dev/) and OP can solve by [JuMP.jl](https://jump.dev/JuMP.jl/stable/)
+DEP can be solved by [DifferentialEquations.jl](https://diffeq.sciml.ai/dev/) and OP can be solved by [JuMP.jl](https://jump.dev/JuMP.jl/stable/)